rosafilgueira/Spark_EDDIE_TextMining/README.md

   	[application-arguments]

-For more information about Spark, you could check the following [Prace course](https://github.com/EPCCed/prace-spark-for-data-scientists/tree/master/presentations).

 We have configured all of our PBS jobs and Spark scripts to detect automatically the *master-url* (using the *master.log* file) and the total number of cores available (using *worker.log*), you dont have to type them yourself in the *bin/spark-submit*.